dotnet/csharplang/proposals/ref-struct-interfaces.md

     public readonly int _length;

     public Span(T[] array) { ... }

+    public static implicit operator Span<T>(T[]? array) { }

+    public static implicit operator Span<T>(ArraySegment<T> segment) { }
 }
 ```

 If this type definition were to include `allows ref struct` then all `T` instances in the definition would need be treated as if they were potentially a `ref struct` type.
 That presents two classes of problems.

-The first is for APIs like `Span(T[] array)` as a `ref struct` cannot be an array element.
-There are a handful of public APIs on `Span<T>` that represent `T` in an illegal place if it were a `ref struct`.
-These are public API that cannot be deleted and it's hard to generalize these into a feature.
+The first is for APIs like `Span(T[] array)` and the implicit operators the `T` cannot be a `ref struct`: it's either used as an array element or as generic parameter which cannot be `allows ref struct`.
+There are a handful of public APIs on `Span<T>` that have uses of `T` that cannot be compatible with a `ref struct`.
+These are public API that cannot be deleted and hence must be rationalized by the language.
 The most likely path forward is the compiler will special case `Span<T>` and issue an error code ever bound to one of these APIs when the argument for `T` is _potentially_ a `ref struct`.

 The second is that the language does not support `ref` fields that are `ref struct`.
 There is a [design proposal][ref-struct-ref-fields] for allowing that feature.
 It's unclear if that will be accepted into the language or if it's expressive enough to handle the full set of scenarios around `Span<T>`.

+Both of these issues are beyond the scope of this proposal.

 ## Related Items